fxstein/GoProX/docs/feature-planning/README.md

 - `issue-XX-title/` — All files related to Issue XX (e.g., documentation, plans, implementation details)
 - `README.md` — This overview and navigation guide

+## Use Cases Reference

+A comprehensive set of use cases for GoProX is maintained in the central [USE_CASES.md](./USE_CASES.md) document.
+This file defines all supported and planned use cases, grouped by category, and serves as the single source of truth for requirements and validation criteria across all features.
+Individual feature documents reference this file to avoid duplication and ensure consistency.

 ## How to Navigate

 1. **Find the Issue:**